New Ford Academy

 - Support for the social/emotional needs of our pupils is put in place so that their learning can continue during difficult times.

-The SEND budget is set each financial year.
+Financial Resources The SEND budget is set each financial year.
 Additional support and resources are provided using this allocation to meet each individual’s needs.
-Teaching staff and the SEND department liaise with the School Business & Operations Manager when additional requirements are identified and resources are provided.
+Teaching staff and the SEND department liaise with the School Business Manager when additional requirements are identified and resources are provided.

 - How is the decision made about what type and how much support my child/young person will receive?